tomas-fryza/avr-course/Labs/04-interrupts/README.md

 &nbsp;

+<a name="part1"></a>
 ## Part 1: Synchronize repositories and create a new folder

 Run Git Bash (Windows) of Terminal (Linux), navigate to your working directory, and update local repository.
 Create a new working folder `Labs/04-interrupts` for this exercise.

+<a name="part2"></a>
 ## Part 2: Timers

-A timer (or counter) is a hardware block built in the MCU.
-It is like a clock, and can be used to measure time events.
+A timer (or counter) is a hardware block within an MCU and can be used to measure time events.
 ATmega328P has three timers, called:
    * Timer/Counter0,
    * Timer/Counter1, and
    * Timer/Counter2.

 T/C0 and T/C2 are 8-bit timers, where T/C1 is a 16-bit timer.
-The counter in microcontroller counts in synchronization with microcontroller clock from 0 up to 255 (for 8-bit counter) or 65535 (for 16-bit).
+The counter counts in synchronization with microcontroller clock from 0 up to 255 (for 8-bit counter) or 65535 (for 16-bit).
 Different clock sources can be selected for each timer using a CPU frequency divider with fixed prescaler values, such as 8, 64, 256, 1024.

 The timer modules can be configured with several special purpose registers.
 According to the [ATmega328P datasheet](https://www.microchip.com/wwwproducts/en/ATmega328p) (eg in the **8-bit Timer/Counter0 with PWM > Register Description** section), which I/O registers and which bits configure the timer operations?